Foreign Influence in Federally Sponsored Research – Guidance

 Any other resources (including cash or non-cash gifts, materials, reagents, equipment, direct paid travel, or items of value such as free sequencing, data access, tissues, etc.) that support your research program should be listed as Other Support.
 NSF disclosure can be made on the Biosketch or “Faculties, Equipment and Other resources” proposal sections.
 For NIH, disclosure can be made on the Biosketch or PHS 398/2590 OTHER SUPPORT section of the proposal.NIH disclosure of other support should be made in the Just In Time filing.
 For DoD, disclosure can be made on the OMB R&R Form 4040-0001 (Senior/Key Person Profile).

 Federal guidance varied regarding these activities needing to be disclosed as Other Support.
-Virginia Tech recommends disclosure of these activities to the federal government when foreign influence-related disclosure is required.
-If you have questions about whether to disclose or how to disclose an affiliation or activity, contact email@example.com.
+NSF and NIH do not require disclosure of Honoraria.
+Other federal agencies are not so clear.
+Virginia Tech recommends disclosure of these activities to the federal to DoE and DoE.
+NASA requires disclosure if a Chinese entity (which includes Chinese universities and other institutions of higher learning).
+If you have questions about whether to disclose or how to disclose an affiliation or activity, contact firstname.lastname@example.org.

-Yes – contact firstname.lastname@example.org to have your application corrected.
+Yes – contact email@example.com to have your application corrected.
+NSF and NIH provide guidance in the form of Pre-Award and Post-Award Disclosure tables that instruct you about what, when, and how to disclose after award.
 Remember, in the case of Department of Energy disclosures, a change regarding a participant’s sponsorship by a foreign entity or involvement in a Foreign Government Talent Recruitment Program must be reported to the agency or prime contractor within 5 business days.

 No. Foreign influence that threatens the integrity of the research enterprise in the United States is a growing concern for federal agencies.
 Despite this concern, Virginia Tech remains committed to its strategic plan to continue its growth as a comprehensive global land-grant university.